sisihagen/website/content/en/blog/2019/11/the-russian-tv-about-the-fall-of-the-wall.md

 title: "The Russian TV about the fall of the wall"
 date: 2019-11-20
 tags: "Media"
+geo: "Europe"
+draft: false
 shorttext: "That the Russian view of the fall of the wall is a different from the German media should be clear.
 That is why I would like to present the report once again."
-draft: false
 lang: en
 cover: "media"
 ---